-These indicate the level of P2O2 reported in the soil test, ie. L=Low, M=Medium, H=High, and VH=Very High.
-When the soil test level of P2O2 is at H- or greater, no P may be applied.
+These indicate the level of P2O5 reported in the soil test, ie. L=Low, M=Medium, H=High, and VH=Very High.
+When the soil test level of P2Os is at H- or greater, no P may be applied.

-7 The only time this rate is applied is if the total disturbed area for the project is less than 2 acres AND the subsoil is exposed.
-This amount of N and P_2O_5 may be applied without a soil test as a one-time application.
+The only time this rate is applied is if the total disturbed area for the project is less than 2 acres AND the subsoil is exposed.
+This amount of N and P2O5 may be applied without a soil test as a one time application.

-This ratio may be used when P2O4 may not be applied OR when a soil test is not taken but N is required to improve turf quality for site less than 2 acres, as a one-time application
+This ratio may be used when P2O5 may not be applied OR when a soil test is not taken, but when N is required to improve turf quality.